WELCOME TO HYTHE TOWN FC

 Hythe Town Football Club are delighted to announce the appointment of Ira Jackson Jr as the new first-team manager, marking a significant step forward in the club’s commitment to rejuvenation and long-term success.

 At 28, Jackson brings a dynamic blend of professional playing experience and a growing reputation as a forward-thinking coach.
 His playing career includes stints at Grimsby Town in the Football League and two prolific spells at Folkestone Invicta, where he amassed 54 goals in 130 appearances.
 After retiring from playing in January 2024, Jackson transitioned into coaching, taking roles with Corinthian’s under-23s and most recently as first-team coach at Sheppey United, where he was instrumental in player development and tactical planning.
-Joining him are Assistant Manager Josh Algar and Coach Stephane Ollier.
+Joining him is Assistant Manager Josh Algar.

 “I’m honored to take on the role of manager at Hythe Town,” said Jackson Jr. “This club has a rich history and a passionate fan base.
 I’m excited to build a team that reflects the community’s spirit and ambition.
 Together, we’ll work towards a future filled with pride and success.”